Sublimation Green Printing Blue: A Complete Guide

 Run a nozzle check from your printer utility or the printer’s control panel.
 On many Epson models, this is under Maintenance or Print Head Nozzle Check, but the exact path varies by model.
 The nozzle check prints a pattern for each color.
 If the yellow pattern has gaps or missing lines, your yellow nozzle is clogged.

-To fix it, run a head cleaning and check again.
+To fix it, run a standard head cleaning and check again.
 On many Epson EcoTank models, Epson advises cleaning up to three times before letting the printer rest for about 12 hours.
-If the pattern is still severely missing after that, some models offer a Power Cleaning option.
-For stubborn clogs, a manual printhead cleaning with distilled water or a cleaning solution may be needed.
+Use the Power Cleaning option only if your printer manual recommends it, because it consumes a lot of ink and fills the maintenance box faster.
+Treat manual printhead cleaning as a last resort: do it gently with a printer-safe cleaning solution, and never force fluid through the printhead or scrape the nozzles, which can permanently damage the head.

 My tip: clogged nozzles are usually caused by the printer sitting unused for too long.
 If you use sublimation ink, try to print something at least once a week to keep the ink flowing and prevent clogging.